greg-js/arch-wiki-md-repo/wiki/_content/Beginners' guide.md

  `/etc/hostname`  `_myhostname_`

 It is recommended to append the same hostname to `localhost` entries in `/etc/hosts`.
-See [Network configuration#Local network hostname resolution](/index.php/Network_configuration#Local_network_hostname_resolution "Network configuration").
+See [Network configuration#Set the hostname](/index.php/Network_configuration#Set_the_hostname "Network configuration") for details.

 #### Wired